opensearch-project/project-website/_posts/2024-05-16-Top-3-Scenarios-Where-Managing-Multiple-Clusters-with-One-OpenSearch-Dashboards-is-a-Life-Saver.md

 The following images show how OpenSearch Dashboards can present data from various sources in a unified dashboard view.

-Users can perform query analytics on different clusters using the data source picker.
+You can perform query analytics on different clusters using the data source picker.

 <img src="/assets/media/blog-images/2024-05-16-top3-scenarios-where-managing-multiple-clusters-with-one-opensearch-dashboards-is-a-life-saver/discover.png"/>